open-policy-agent/opa/docs/docs/index.md

 <RunSnippet files="#input.json" command="data.servers.exists_public_network"/>

-**This approach is problematic**.
-There may be too many networks to list statically, or more importantly, the number of networks may not be known in advance.
-In Rego, the solution is to substitute the array index with a variable.
+This approach is problematic, there may be too many networks to list statically, the number of networks may not be known in advance.

+Like other declarative languages (e.g., SQL), iteration in Rego happens implicitly when you inject variables into expressions.
+The solution for this case is to substitute the array index with a variable:

 ```rego
 package servers